joshayoung/NoteMark/README.md

 ### Notes
 * You have to add `INTERNET` permissions in order to make API calls.
+* You can use 'Image Asset Studio' inside of Android Studio to create all of the app icons you need.
+  * I just used my splash image as a starting point.
+    * See notes on creating the splash image [here](https://github.com/joshayoung/android-kotlin-app-training/blob/main/README.md)

 ### To Do
 * Test refresh logic once you start getting notes